INguyen22/INguyen22/README.md

 - 👀 I’m interested in reading, gaming, and eating
 - 🌱 I’m currently learning coding but I was once a pharmacy technician
 - 💞️ I’m looking to collaborate on many things
-- 📫 you can reach me by email at ivyn2464@gmail.com
+- 📫 You can reach me by email at ivyn2464@gmail.com

 <!---
 INguyen22/INguyen22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.